Alvar pavement grasslands, the community type the Olympia marble inhabits in New York, is limited to only one county in the state (Jefferson County).

-One of the main threats to the Olympia marble is pesticide use to control gypsy moths.
-Most Lepidoptera are negatively impacted by the chemicals used in gypsy moth sprays, and the use of these chemicals could cause a decline in Olympia Marble populations in New York (Butler et al. 1995, Parshall 2002).
+One of the main threats to the Olympia marble is pesticide use to control spongy moths.
+Most Lepidoptera are negatively impacted by the chemicals used in spongy moth sprays, and the use of these chemicals could cause a decline in Olympia Marble populations in New York (Butler et al. 1995, Parshall 2002).
 Populations can also be threatened by prescribed fire and herbicides to maintain habitat openings.
 Hot prescribed burns can be lethal to individuals, and herbicides can destroy host plants needed by larvae.
 Habitat destruction is a potential threat in areas that are not already protected.
 Additionally, the habitat needed for this species is threatened by invasive plant species.

 This species is sensitive to chemical spraying (e.g. herbicides, insecticides), and so broadcast use of chemicals in their habitat should be avoided.
 Managers should also avoid hot burns within inhabited areas, since populations can be impacted by prescribed fire (Butler et al. 1995, Parshall 2002).
 If an area occupied by the moth must be burned, some areas should be left unburned as refugia for the moth.
 Sites should be managed to promote growth of larval host plants (Arabis sp.).